pantheon-systems/documentation/source/docs/articles/getting-support.md

 ####Is there a support number we can call?
 If so, is this service available for every plan?

 For **Enterprise plans** only, 24/7 emergency support is available post-launch, and we provide an emergency support number to page on duty engineers.
-For more detials, see [Enterprise Support Overview](https://pantheon.io/resources/pantheon-support-datasheet).
+For more details, see [Enterprise Support Overview](https://pantheon.io/resources/pantheon-support-datasheet).

 ####If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?
 You can file a downtime ticket for outages on our Support page, and we provide 24/7 on-call support for all platform issues affecting paying sites.